bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-100-111.rst

 This has been removed, too.
 Now, use the :code:`AppFixture#config`` API to define the exact configuration which you like to override in your test case.

-Ivy Files have the environment name in their path.
+|ivy| Files have the environment name in their path.
 The existing files all stay at their current path.
 All new files will be saved in the :code:`Default` environment.
 Later on, we intend to redesign the path of files completely to remove the environment dependency.